- We are committed to seeing an end to unethical sourcing practices and the exploitation of workers in the apparel industry

 To better understand whether employees are living in households that at least meet their basic needs, HanesBrands commissioned in-depth academic research studies of its workforce in developing economies with two distinguished labor economists.
 These studies were conducted at four manufacturing facilities in Central America, the Caribbean and Vietnam where apparel is sewn into finished products, one of the company’s most labor-intensive operations.
 These four company-owned facilities employ approximately 12,000 employees of the company’s total global supply chain workforce of approximately 55,000 in company-owned facilities.

 The research was conducted by Zagros Madjd-Sadjadi, professor of economics at Winston-Salem State University, and professor Craig Richardson, the BB&T Professor of Economics at WSSU.
-The company is in the process of extending this research to additional facilities within the company’s global supply chain, including contractor facilities.
+The company is in the process of extending this research in 2019 to additional facilities within the company’s global supply chain, including contractor facilities.